Red-Bat-Man/RBM-Journaling/README.md

-# Digital Journal - Emotion Tracker
+# RBM Journaling - Emotion Tracker

 A comprehensive digital journaling platform that allows users to track emotions, record personal insights, and manage memories with a focus on mental wellness.